Crocetta del Montello: Geography

 Centuries ago, Ciano and Santa Margherita were ports on the Piave, but the river has since shifted its course and now runs 2 km to the northwest of Ciano.
 To preserve their water supply, the Brentella was tapped near the borough of Croce del Gallo to create the Costelviero Canal, that runs along the Panoramic Road.

 Westwards from central Crocetta, Via Lodovico Boschieri becomes Via Sant'Andrea and leads to the borough of Nogarè (2.5 km) and then to the Padova Industrial District (3.5 km).

 Due to its position across the valley that connects Cornuda and Valdobiaddene at the north to Montebelluna, Treviso, and Venice in the southwest, Crocetta today suffers from heavy through-traffic that severely strains the local roads.

+Monuments and places of interest

+Venetian villas

+Villa Ancilotto: in 1965 the Municipality of Crocetta del Montello purchased the assets of the Villa Ancilotto complex.
+Today the spinning mill houses the primary and secondary school, while the old family residence houses the municipal library on the ground floor, the "Earth and Man" Civic Museum on the second floor and the temporary exhibitions on the main floor.

 Culture

 Crocetta del Montello has a very interesting civic museum, which houses a prehistoric horn of Mammoth and a small dinosaur skeleton, as well as many other archaeological finds.
 The museum was opened to the public in 1978 with the contribution of numerous archeology scholars, including prof. Giuliano Palmieri, teacher of Greek and Latin at the Antonio Canova state high school in Treviso until the early 2000s.